Stephen Skinner (writer): Career

-He migrated to London in December 1972, where his career alternated between book and magazine publishing and computer programming.
-In 1973, he founded Askin Publishers Ltd, and became its Managing Director, in order to print editions of the magical writings of Dr. John Dee, Cornelius Agrippa, Paracelsus, Austin Osman Spare and Aleister Crowley.
-In 1976 he helped in the production of the Crowley Thoth Tarot card pack by arranging the re-photography of the original paintings in the Warburg Institute, which were later used in the revised edition published by U.S. Games Inc in that year.
+He migrated to London in December 1972 where his career alternated between book and magazine publishing and computer programming.
+In 1973, he founded Askin Publishers Ltd and became its managing director in order to print editions of the magical writings of Dr. John Dee, Cornelius Agrippa, Paracelsus, Austin Osman Spare, and Aleister Crowley.
+In 1976, he helped in the production of the Crowley Thoth Tarot card pack by arranging the re-photography of the original paintings in the Warburg Institute, which were later used in the revised edition published by U.S. Games Inc in that year.

 In 1998 he launched and published Feng Shui for Modern Living magazine.
-Skinner organised and ran the London International Feng Shui Conference (co-sponsored by the Daily Express newspaper) at the Islington Exhibition Centre, London on 21–23 May 1999.
+Skinner organized and ran the London International Feng Shui Conference (co-sponsored by the Daily Express newspaper) at the Islington Exhibition Centre in London on 21–23 of May, 1999.
 In 2000, he was nominated for Publisher of the Year at the PPA Awards in London for the magazine Feng Shui for Modern Living.

 Before leaving London, Skinner founded Golden Hoard Press Pte.
 Ltd, a book publishing company specializing in the publication of the classics of magic and feng shui, and began publishing the Source Works of Ceremonial Magic series with co-author David Rankine.

 In 2003 he migrated to Johor Bahru in Malaysia, to facilitate his research into feng shui.
 In 2004 Skinner helped found the International Feng Shui Association in Singapore.
 He subsequently gave a number of lectures at their annual conventions.
 At the 27th International I-Ching Conference 2015 in Singapore, Skinner gave a lecture on the Hexagrams and Song Dynasty Feng Shui (14 November 2015).
 In April 2018 he relaunched Feng Shui for Modern Living Magazine online, publishing selected articles from the original 30 Volume 1 Editions along with new Volume 2 Editions.
 In 2010 he married Navaneeta Das, and moved to Singapore.
 In 2021 he moved back to London, where he currently lives.

 In January 2022 Stephen was featured in the list of "The 100 Most Spiritually Influential People Living in 2022" in issue 68 of Watkins Mind Body and Spirit magazine.